Licensed to Kill (1965 film)

 Licensed to Kill is an Eastmancolor 1965 superspy imitation James Bond film starring Tom Adams as British secret agent Charles Vine.
 It was directed and co-written by Lindsay Shonteff.
 Producer Joseph E. Levine picked it up for American and worldwide distribution and reedited it under the title The Second Best Secret Agent in the Whole Wide World.

 The theme song for the American version, composed by Sammy Cahn and Jimmy Van Heusen and performed by Sammy Davis Jr., is used in the 2011 film drama Tinker Tailor Soldier Spy.

 Plot

 Facing numerous assassination attempts, a Swedish scientist who has invented an anti-gravity device and his assistant seek to provide the invention to the United Kingdom.
 With James Bond unavailable, H.M.
-Government provides Agent Charles Vine (Tom Adams), a former mathematician, as a bodyguard and assassin.
+Government provides Agent Charles Vine, a former mathematician, as a bodyguard and assassin.